dariusisgrate/russianhistory/README.md

 # russianhistory
-this web page is about countryes history
+this web page is about countries history